fabtho/laughing-eureka/whitepaper.md

 ## target markets

 ## network
-  ## personen
+### personen

 ich hatte kurz kontakt mit dem typ von http://catch.info/. der war sehr nett.

 ## technical

 # tld

 ## .com

 this is the most important market in the domain business.

 ## .ch

- possilbe test market, but almost no domain pro in switzerland
+possible test market, but almost no domain market in switzerland.
+But process off owner-change is much simpler then with .com domains.

+1. registrar change does not need agreement via mail.
+2. no grace periode
+3. No repayment for the domain is needed, is it free? (hexonet, no new fee has to be payed)
+4. does a transfere look exist for .ch

+But:

+  .ch domains have no Email-Field in whois!

 ## .de